 Google Ads management pricing in Australia is weirdly opaque.
-Most providers (ourselves included) don't publish fixed prices, because the honest answer is "it depends."
+Most providers (myself included) don't publish fixed prices, because the honest answer is "it depends."
 But that's not helpful when you're trying to budget.

 The Two Costs You're Paying